Overview for M.2 SSD

 How to clone HDD/SSD to M.2 SSD (step by step)

-After connecting your M.2 SSD to your computer, make sure it is recognized by your computer.
-Then you can follow the steps below to clone hard drive to M.2 SSD - the steps to copy SSD to M.2 SSD are the same.
+To clone HDD to M.2 SSD, you need to connect the M.2 SSD to your computer first, and make sure it is recognized by Windows.
+Then you can follow the guide below to clone hard drive to M.2 SSD step by step - cloning SSD to M.2 SSD is the same operation.

 Note that this software clones only used sectors to target disk by default, which enables you to clone HDD to SSD, even a smaller one.
 So you just need to make sure the target disk has enough space to hold all the data existing on the source disk.

-3. Tick "SSD Alignment" to accelerate the reading and writting speed of the destination SSD.
+Tick "SSD Alignment" to accelerate the reading and writing speed of the destination SSD.
 Click “Start Clone” to start cloning HDD to M.2 SSD.

 Sector By Sector Clone: By default, AOMEI Backupper will copy only used sectors to save space.
 If you want to copy all the sectors indiscriminately, please check this option.
 Note if you want to clone a disk with system reserved recovery partition, you need this option to ensure the recovery partition can work on the target SSD.